hiposfer/o2g/README.md

 Alternatively you can clone the repo and install it:

     $ git clone https://github.com/hiposfer/osmtogtfs & cd osmtogtfs
-    $ python setup.py install
+    $ python3 setup.py install

-This will install `osmtogtfs` command on your system.
-Alternatively, you can also run `osmtogtfs/cli.py`.
+This will install `osmtogtfs` command and its alias `o2g` on your system.
+Alternatively, you can run `osmtogtfs/cli.py`.

 Make sure to run these commands with python 3.